 - Each extra hour of watching TV = 11% higher death risk.

 And even if you exercise, you’re not immune.
 We’ve become so sedentary that even 30 minutes of exercise isn’t enough to combat the lengthy periods of sitting that we do all day.
-If you spend most of the day sitting – whether it be in your car, your office chair or you sofa at home, you are putting yourself at risk for increased obesity, heart disease and diabetes.
+If you spend most of the day sitting – whether it be in your car, your office chair or your sofa at home, you are putting yourself at risk for increased obesity, heart disease, and diabetes.
 To put it simply, sitting is bad for your overall health.
 In fact, it has gotten so bad that researchers and scientists have deemed it the “sitting disease.”

 The human body simply isn’t built to sit for long periods of time.
 A hundred years ago, when we were all out toiling in the fields and factories, obesity was basically non-existent.
-But since we can’t exactly run free in the fields til the end of our days, we have to help our bodies in other ways.
-We have to stand up for our right to stand up. ( Just How Dangerous is Sitting All Day?)
+But since we can’t exactly run free in the fields till the end of our days, we have to help our bodies in other ways.
+We have to stand up for our right to stand up. ( Just How Dangerous Is Sitting All Day?)